adamtcprods/intomath/README.md

 Image upload is available for configured OCR/model backends.
 For supported typed prompts, the backend now tries the local deterministic solver first, even when `OPENROUTER_API_KEY` is configured.
 It handles arithmetic, one-variable linear equations with basic parentheses/division, quadratic graphs, and simple geometry constructions.
 An optional tiny Ollama detector can normalize borderline prompts into those supported shapes, but proof-style geometry stays on model-backed routing.

-## Why this rebuild exists

-The previous version relied too heavily on free-form LLM output and command retrieval for GeoGebra.
-That created unstable geometry constructions and made the product feel like a generic chatbot.

-IntoMath 2.0 fixes that by changing the architecture:

-- **Structured solver responses only**
-- **Configurable model routing**
-- **Geometry DSL instead of raw GeoGebra generation**
-- **Deterministic DSL → GeoGebra translation**
-- **Focused solver UI instead of a chat UI**

 ## Tech stack

 ### Frontend